 Categorize your business correctly – When your business has a presence on multiple directories, ensure that the categories are consistent.
 You might want to discover categories, which occupy the top slots.
 Select the one that fits your business aptly.

-Check for consistency in the contact information and location – Discrepancies in your contact information and location is a big red flag; even the tiniest difference can change the whole ball game.
-It’s a given that all your address, contact information, location and other information are correctly written across various directories.
+Check for consistency in the contact information and location – Discrepancies in your contact information and location is a big red flag, and even the tiniest difference can change the whole ball game.
+It’s a given that all your address, contact information, location, and other information are correctly written across various directories.

-Get rid of poor quality backlinks – This one’s a no-brainer.
-Get rid of any spammy links that can lead to a penalty.
+Get rid of poor-quality backlinks – This one’s a no-brainer.
+Get rid of any spammy links that can lead to a Google penalty.
 This may take more time to accomplish, but you’ll be thankful when it’s finally done!

-- Access to 18 Months of Data from Insights Inside GMB Dashboard
+Access to 18 Months of Data from Insights Inside the Google My Business Dashboard

 Google added several insights to its dashboard.
 For businesses, this translates to untapped potential, especially when there are new clients and when they want to get a closer look at the statistics before working on improvement.